pudly/schmopera-hugo/content/articles/daniel-belcher-returns-to-the-long-walk.md

 ---
-title: Daniel Belcher returns to The Long Walk
+title: "Daniel Belcher returns to The Long Walk"
 ---

 ## What about Brian's story makes it work in an operatic setting?